Chapter 10 Managing Field Trials

 Upload Plant Entries

-Alternatively, you can choose to upload an XLS or XLSX file that contains the names of the plant entries.
-Clicking on “Upload plant entries” opens the following dialog box.
+Alternatively, you can choose to upload an XLS or XLSX file that contains the names of the plant entries, the plant index numbers, or the number of plants per plot.
+Each option comes with a dialog that specifies the file formats.

-10.2.9 Adding Tissue Sample Entries To Your Trial
+10.2.8 Adding Tissue Sample Entries To Your Trial

 Some trials require tissue samples to be collected from plants in a field trial.
 The database will generate these tissue sample identifiers for you and will maintain all relationships with the plant, plot, accession, etc. To begin, go to the Design section of a trial’s detail page and open the “tissue sample entries” section.
 Please note that tissue samples are directly related to plants, therefore your trial requires plants before you can add tissue samples.